Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/2_set_up_the_data_collection_scene.md

 * The `YRotationRandomizer` class extends `Randomizer`, which is the base class for all Randomizers that can be added to a Scenario.
 This base class provides a plethora of useful functions and properties that can help catalyze the process of creating new Randomizers.
 * The `FloatParameter` field contains a seeded random number generator.
 We can set the range, and the distribution of this value in the editor UI.
 * The `OnIterationStart()` function is a life-cycle method on all `Randomizer`s.
 It is called by the scenario every iteration (e.g., once per frame).
-* The `OnCustomiteration()` function is responsible of the actions to randomize the Y-axis of the cube.
-Although you could incorporate the content of the `OnCustomIteration()` function inside the `OnIterationStart()` function, We chose this architecture so that we can call the method reponsible for the Y rotation axis in other scripts.
+* The `OnCustomiteration()` function for responsible of the actions to randomize the Y-axis of the cube.
+Although you could incorporate the content of the `OnCustomIteration()` function inside the `OnIterationStart()` function, we chose this architecture so that we can call the method reponsible for the Y rotation axis in other scripts.
 * The `tagManager` is an object available to every `Randomizer` that can help us find game objects tagged with a given `RandomizerTag`.
 In our case, we query the `tagManager` to gather references to all the objects with a `YRotationRandomizerTag` on them.
 * We then loop through these `tags` to rotate each object having one:
     * `random.Sample()` gives us a random float between 0 and 1, which we multiply by 360 to convert to degrees.